 - Students are introduced to postmodern relational practice and human rights based approaches to education and care in infant and early years learning environments with special emphasis on children's social, emotional, cognitive, linguistic and physical developmental needs.
 They are introduced to theories of ethics and social justice in early childhood education and care settings and utilise best practices when conducting research with children and their families.
 Students apply a bio-ecological system in practice—utilising information exchange with parents, peers, university staff and other professionals in the field of early childhood education and care.
 Students are introduced to assessment and rating in education and care services as per the regulatory authorities' assessment against the National Quality Standard and apply an international Early Childhood Environment Rating Scale (ECERS).
 Students critically evaluate theoretical and research literature and global and national policy developments.
 Students learn how to create rich numeracy learning environments.

-- Students are able to (1) demonstrate knowledge of theories of ethics and social justice in early childhood education and care when working and researching with children and their families; (2) demonstrate knowledge about postmodern relational practice and human rights based approaches to education and care in infant and early years learning environments with special emphasis on social, emotional, cognitive, linguistic and physical developmental needs; (3) demonstrate an understanding of bio-ecological systems in practice through information exchange with parents, peers, university staff and other professionals in early childhood education and care.; (4) demonstrate knowledge, and use strategies, of leadership to engage parents and communities in establishing safe and effective indoor and outdoor learning environments, utilising the place and characteristics of space and materials; (5) demonstrate knowledge and appreciation of assessment and rating for early childhood education and care services in terms of the regulatory authorities' assessment against the National Quality Standard and international Early Childhood Environment Rating Scales (ECERS); (6) critically evaluate theoretical and research literature and global and national policy developments appropriate to advancing the case for why investment in Early Childhood matters; and (7) demonstrate an ability to create an environment rich in numeracy learning which contextualises and synthesises early childhood learning theories, principles and practices.
+- Students are able to (1) demonstrate knowledge about postmodern relational practice and human rights based approaches to education and care in infant and early years learning environments; (2) demonstrate an understanding of bio-ecological systems in practice as approach to understand the child's learning environment; (3) analyse strategies and the role of leadership in engaging parents and communities in establishing safe and effective indoor and outdoor learning environments, utilizing the place and characteristics of space and materials.; (4) critically reflect on the use of and rating for early childhood education and care services in terms of the regulatory authorities' assessment against the National Quality Standard and international Early Childhood Environment Rating Scales (ECERS); and (5) create a plan for an environment rich in numeracy learning and justify the plan and in terms of early childhood learning theories, resources principles and practices.

-- Indicative assessments in this unit are as follows: (1) critique Early Childhood Education Philosophy; (2) lesson plans; and (3) a sociocultural case study.
+- Indicative assessments in this unit are as follows: (1) infant and toddler programme and (2) case study.
 Further information is available in the unit outline.

 To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the critique Early Childhood Education Philosophy, lesson plans, and a sociocultural case study components.